7 Must-Buy Foods on a Healthy Grocery List, According to a Dietitian

 “Stock up on fresh produce,” Keri says, signaling out dark leafy greens including spinach, kale, chard, and arugula, and crunchy veggies such as romaine.
+(NOTE: As of November 20, 2018, the CDC says all romaine lettuce should be avoided at this time due to an E. coli outbreak.)
 “Adding these to any meal will give it an automatically nutritional punch, and the water and fiber volume will help you to become full, and stay fuller longer.”
 Aside from being satiating, which can lead to a slimmer waist, kale is an excellent source of Vitamin A, Vitamin C, Vitamin K, magnesium and absorbable calcium, while spinach contains more fatigue-crushing iron, bloat-banishing potassium, and folate.

 In addition to the numerous health benefits of leafy greens, a report published in 2017 in the journal Neurology found that eating the nutrient-rich plants could make your mind 11 years younger.
 Researchers at Rush University and Tufts University studied 1,000 people and found that those who reported eating one to two daily servings of green leafy vegetables, such as kale, lettuce or spinach, had slower rates of cognitive decline.